adityarathod/react-wordle-clone/README.md

-# Completed Wordle Example
+# Wordle Game Template

-This branch contains the completed source code for the Wordle game!
+This branch contains the template the Wordle game that will be made during the HackUTD IX pre-hackathon workshop!
+RSVP at [https://linktr.ee/hackutd](https://linktr.ee/hackutd).
+The `completed` branch contains the complete source code, if you want to see the completed code.

 ## Next.js Boilerplate